 In other words, breadcrumbs show search engines how that site is structured.
 It’s a double win for SEO since breadcrumbs affect directly:

-How a user find information on your site, thus increasing web usability
+How a user finds information on your site, thus increasing web usability

-How search engines index your website and determining your site’s ranking on Google
+How search engines index your website and determine your site’s ranking on Google

 From the point of view of SEO optimization, breadcrumbs are, for sure, a multifunctional tool.